stinamaripuu/Tuum_test_2024_spring/README.md

 The application should be running.

-###Explanation of important choices for implementation and technologies in the solution
+## Explanation of important choices for implementation and technologies in the solution###

 I decided to use React and Typescript.
 For the main part, it is pretty straight-forward using basic css and html, just combined with Typescript.
 For adding the flags, I decided to use react-flags-select to display the countries and flags.
 I chose it because it was already made and was easy to implement.
 The downside was that I couldn't manage to change the 'Country' input field style to match the others.

-###Analysis on what impacts your bundle size the most and what you’ve done (or can do) to
+## Analysis on what impacts your bundle size the most and what you’ve done (or can do) to optimise it
-optimise it’

 One thing that certainly impacts my bundle size is the use of big libraries like react.
 To make the bundle smaller, I tried to use only specific parts of the library.
 I also tried to avoid code duplication, for example in css files.
 Another factor contributing	to the bundle size may be the react-flags-select module.
 It may be possible to just use parts of it swell to avoid importing it whole.
 One way to make the bundle smaller would also to choose just a few countries and flags and just a smaller selection from there.